rrrene/texas/README.md

 ## Description

-Texas provides an easy way to create PDFs from LaTeX documents using ERb templates.
+Texas provides an easy way to create PDFs from LaTeX documents using ERB templates.

 It does this by compiling *.tex.erb templates to *.tex files and then running pdflatex to turn the compiled templates into a PDF file.